 On the flip side, if the MRI findings are the same, that can be used against you to show that the injury really didn’t get much worse.
 That doesn’t mean you have no chance.
 It does mean you’d need a really credible doctor to explain why the similar findings are resulting in increased problems for you.

-And in some cases a MRI can be completely normal, but that doesn’t mean
+And in some cases a MRI can be completely normal, but that doesn’t mean you aren’t injured.
+Quite often under the knife at surgery, the true problem arises.

 I’ve had multiple MRI’s in my time and don’t think they are any fun.
 But when it comes to proving a work related injury in Illinois, they are really a useful tool.